hnb2/dot-files/README.md

 #How

-Either copy manually the . files or run install.sh
+Either copy manually the . files or run `./install.sh`

 #TODO

-Use ln instead of cp for the configuration files in the install script, that way when updating this repository, the configuration files in my home will get updated too.
+ * Use `ln` instead of `cp` for the configuration files in the install script, that way when updating this repository, the configuration files in my home will get updated too.
+ * Get my .zshrc configuration without overwriting the existing one